Captured-Heart/Oremi-privacy-policy/privacy-policy.md

 Country refers to: Nigeria

-Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+Device means any device that can access the Service such as a computer, a cellphone, or a digital tablet.

 Personal Data is any information that relates to an identified or identifiable individual.